santhoshvignesh/git/readme.md

-this is a git hub tutorial practice for the interview and im a mechboy  working on royal enfield and he is a appudi paya
+this is a git hub tutorial practice for the interview and im a developer working on zoho